Shruti1808/My-Portfolio-Project/README.md

-SHRUTI's Portfolio
+SHRUTI's Portfolio Page

-#### {Friday, January 6}_
+#### {Friday, January 6}

 ## Description

- This website contains details about Shruti Priya, a proficient and meticulous individual looking for an oppurtunity for personal growth of the individual and the associated organisation.
+ This repo contains details about Shruti Priya, a proficient and meticulous individual looking for an oppurtunity for personal growth of the individual and the associated organisation.

 ## Contact details
 Email: shrutipriya1808@gmail.com

 Contact :425-666-8878